alhadad-xyz/valyra/docs/tdd.md

     * Save the output `MarketplaceAddress` and `EscrowAddress`.
     * Verify source code on **Basescan**.
 3. **Backend Configuration:**
-    * Update `ENV` variables in Railway with the new Contract Addresses and Coinbase CDP API Keys.
+    * Update `ENV` variables in Koyeb with the new Contract Addresses and Coinbase CDP API Keys.
     * Deploy Python container.
 4. **Frontend Build:**
     * Update `config.ts` with the Mainnet Contract Addresses.